chironb/ChiCLI/README.md

 cd

 This let's you change the current working folder.
+It also lets you move to the previous or root folders

+Example: move into a folder
+cd sidfiles

+Example: move up one folder
+cd .. or cd..

-Example: cd sidfiles
+Example: move to the root foler cd /
 ---------------------------------------
 status